GuenterQuast/ppBilliard/README.md

 The selection of collision images could be more sophisticated.
-As a result, a true competition of teams for the largest harvest of of interesting events could arise.
+As a result, a true competition of teams for the largest harvest of interesting events could arise.

 The present selection of collision events from the CMS experiment can easily be replaced by collections of images from other sources.